crow-translate/crow-translate/README.md

 ### Build parameters

 -   `PORTABLE_MODE` - Enable portable functionality.
 If you create file named `settings.ini` in the app folder and Crow will store the configuration in it.
 It also adds the “Portable Mode” option to the application settings, which does the same.
+-   `GLOBAL_SHORTCUTS` - Enable global shortcuts registering (works only for X11 and Windows).
+The shortcuts will be available in settings.

 Build parameters are passed at the qmake stage: `qmake "DEFINES += PORTABLE_MODE"`.